 For a car with higher rear weight percentage, the rear tyres will reach the limit of grip first, leaving some unused grip availability at the front.
 The car will be a natural oversteerer.

 It should be noted we never want to add weight to our race car.
-The lighter race car will always be faster.
+Given that the chassis and suspension has the required stiffness to maintain best grip, the lighter race car should always be faster.
 Better acceleration, braking and cornering.
-So, for this exercise just consider we are adding weight to get to a minimum weight requirement for our category of racing.
+So, for this exercise just consider we are adding weight to get to a minimum weight required for our category of racing.

 We could add the weight either forward or rearward of the existing centre of gravity.